 Seasoning firewood reduces the moisture content dramatically (down to 15% to 20% by weight) and turns any cut timber into first class fuel for your wood stove.

-To allow time for seasoning firewood properly you need to cut or buy in your firewood supplies 6 months or more before you intend to burn it.
-In practice this means buying your firewood at the end of winter, or early spring, for the coming winter.
-Some people season firewood for up to 18 months - cutting firewood this year for use in two winters time.
+To allow time for seasoning firewood properly you need to cut or buy in your firewood supplies 12 months or more before you intend to burn it.
+In practice this means buying your firewood in the autumn, or winter, for the following winter.
+Some people season firewood for up to 3 years - cutting firewood years in advance.
 This requires more space as you have to stack more firewood on your property, but is no more work in terms of handling the logs.
-If you have the time and space to season your wood for longer you may be able to buy cheaper firewood sold "unseasoned".
+If you have the time and space to season your wood for longer you may be able to buy cheaper firewood sold "unseasoned" when demand is low.

 Before you buy firewood you need to plan for where it will be stacked while it seasons - depending on your climate this may be in the open, or in a covered but open sided log shed.
 Check out our pages on firewood storage and firewood racks for some more ideas.